Part3: -School-Garden-Lesson-PlansMar 01, 2021

 TWO: Those that are ongoing tasks, such as watering that has to happen every day.
 These could be done outside of class time, by a rotational assignment to your students on recess or lunch time.

-- HOW do we do and teach?
+3) HOW do we grow and teach?

 To address the needs of all learners, the oral, kinesthetic, visual learners etc. after 7 years of doing this and getting feedback and refining, this is how I’ve organized the lesson plans that my facilitators teach in my comprehensive school programs.
 And it’s what I highly recommend for you too...